ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

   Male   -> "男性"
   Female -> "女性"

--- With -XLambdaLayout - this makes use of the capability to have multiple parameters
+-- With -XMultiWayLambda - this makes use of the capability to have multiple parameters

 printGender :: Language -> Gender -> Text
-printGender = \
+printGender = \of
   English Male   -> "Male"
   English Female -> "Female"
   Chinese Male   -> "男性"